 The Bonneville range currently comprises the entry-level Street Twin at one end, and the range-topping T120 and Thruxton R at the other end of the spectrum.
-Slotting between the Street Twin and the T120 is the new T100, which offers adequate power and performance, retro styling and all-purpose capability.
+Slotted between the Street Twin and the T120 is the new T100, which offers adequate power and performance, retro styling and all-purpose capability.

 DESIGN & STYLING

 The T100 is unmistakably British, unmistakably classic.
-Its thinly-padded seat, an analogue-digital instrument console, wide set handlebars, dual-colour paint scheme, peashooter exhaust and wire-spoked wheels all exude a 1960s vibe, while its saddle height of 790 mm is a boon for shorter riders, as one is able to plant boot feet comfortably on the ground while the bike is at standstill.
+Its thinly-padded seat, an analogue-digital instrument console, wide set handlebars, dual-colour paint scheme, peashooter exhaust and wire-spoked wheels all exude a 1960s vibe, while its saddle height of 790 mm is a boon for shorter riders, as one is able to plant both feet comfortably on the ground while the bike is at standstill.

 The T100’s instrument cluster provides basic information like speed and engine rpm, and also has indicators for fuel level, gear position, an odometer, and mileage-related information.
 Switchgear is ergonomically laid out and is of superior quality, while the handgrips are comfortable to hold.
 The bike’s 14.5-litre fuel tank is adequate for longer rides and occasional weekend trips.
 Devoid of short-lived styling trends and gimmicky knick-knacks, the T100 is a simple machine that manages to look quite good.